 Green's team had read through EMC Corp. and VMware Inc.'s reference architectures and expected the View launch to go smoothly.

 "We used our existing [storage area network] and had plenty of disk capacity, but underestimated the impact that VDI and Windows 7 would have on the storage processes, due to the IOPS required," Green said.
-"We targeted 450 users and only got to 90 when we got helpdesk
+"We targeted 450 users and only got to 90 when we got helpdesk calls about performance issues."

 The IT team discovered storage utilization issues driven by high IOPS, particularly during morning boot storms, he said.